hopeatina/neuromosaic/docs/research/experiment-case-studies.md

 ---
 title: "Experiment Case Studies"
-description: "Real-world examples of neural architecture exploration using NeuroMosaic"
+description: "Real-world examples of neural architecture exploration using Neuromosaic"
 ---

 <Note>
-  These case studies demonstrate how NeuroMosaic has been used to solve real-world architecture search problems.
+  These case studies demonstrate how Neuromosaic has been used to solve real-world architecture search problems.
 </Note>

 ## Featured Studies